aydotjs/lms_frontend/README.md

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.
+If you aren't satisfied with the default build tool and configuration, you can `eject` at any time.
+This command removes the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.
+Instead, it copies all the configuration files and transitive dependencies (webpack, Babel, ESLint, etc.) into your project so you have full control over them.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the [React documentation](https://reactjs.org/).

 To learn React, check out the [React documentation](https://reactjs.org/).

+## Features of Language4All

-### Code Splitting
+### General Features:

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)
+- **User Registration & Login Forms**
+  Separate registration and login forms for students, teachers, and admins.

+- **Dashboard Interface**
+  A specific dashboard for each user type: admin, teacher, and student.

+- **Course Display**
+  Display course details, teacher information, and available schedules.

+- **Payment Gateway Integration**
+  Integration with Bitcoin, PayPal, credit/debit cards, etc.

+- **Notifications**
+  Email alerts, reminders, and notifications to keep users informed.

+- **Video Conferencing Integration**
+  Integration with platforms like Zoom for online classes.

+- **Calendar System**
+  A scheduling system for teachers and students to track classes and availability.

+### Authentication & Data Management:

+- **User Authentication & Session Management**
+  Secure login sessions and management of user access levels.

+- **Database Setup**
+  Stores user information such as students, teachers, courses, complaints, and feedback.

+- **Admin Dashboard**
+  Admin management for teacher and student data, class schedules, student progress, and feedback.

+- **Third-Party Payment Gateway Integration**
+  Seamless integration with third-party payment gateways to handle transactions.

+- **Complaint and Feedback Handling**
+  A system to manage complaints and feedback from students and teachers.

+- **Teacher Availability Management**
+  A system to manage and display teacher availability for scheduling.

+- **Secure Data Storage**
+  Secure storage for teacher qualifications, student assignments, and progress data.

-### Advanced Configuration
+### Additional Features:

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)
+- **List of Languages**
+  A comprehensive list of available languages worldwide.

+- **Free Trial Option**
+  A 15-minute free trial for students before applying for a tutor.

+- **Flexible Payment Methods**
+  Payment options include weekly, daily, and monthly methods.

+- **Job Vacancies for Teachers/Tutors**
+  Display job vacancies for teachers and tutors within the platform.

+- **Open Application for Tutors**
+  Tutors can apply for teaching roles without needing to create an account or log in.
+The application form is open to all.

-### Deployment
+## Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)
+This section explains how to deploy the Language4All app.
+Follow the steps in [Create React App Deployment](https://facebook.github.io/create-react-app/docs/deployment) for more details.

-### `npm run build` fails to minify
+## `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+For troubleshooting, refer to the [Create React App Documentation](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify) if your build process fails to minify.